chriss158/InfoService/Installer/readme.txt

 Version v1.83:
 [+] Added load paramaters (feedIndex, feedTitle, feedGuid, feedItemIndex, twitterTimeline, twitterId).
 More about that on InfoService Github Wiki.
-[+] You can go now directly to twitter/feed if you click ok on the News/New Tweets popup [+] Added developer mode.
+[+] You can go now directly to twitter/feed if you click the "Ok" button on your remote if the News/New Tweets popup is display
+[+] Added developer mode.
 More about that on InfoService Github Wiki.
 [*] Improved News/New Tweets popup (New dialog, better to read).
-[*] Include skin files for Titan and TITANIUS
+Thanks to wizard123 [*] Include skin files for Titan and TITANIUS
-[-] Fixed #infoservice.feed.img is not set everytime [-] Fixed problems of two many new feed messages on some feeds
+[-] Fixed #infoservice.feed.img is not set everytime [-] Fixed problems of two many new feed messages on some feeds [-] Fixed wrong error "Empty consumer key/secret" when pressing "Get PIN!" in the twitter config

 Version v1.82:
 [*] Updated Spanish translation